Last Updated on April 16, 2022 by Grow with Bovees

 Some pet-friendly weed killers are more effective than others.
 In general, the faster a weed killer works, the more powerful and corrosive it is.

 All the options on our list are natural, but they can still be harmful if they touch your skin or your pets ingest them by accident.
 Think about what you need, speed or safety, before making your pick.

-The ease of application is a crucial feature of the best pet-safe weed killer.
-If you want to make things as easy as possible, make sure the product comes ready to use, like the ones on our list.
+The ease of application is a crucial feature of the best pet-safe weed killers.
+If you want to make things as easy as possible, make sure the product is ready to use, like the ones on our list.
 Most of them also come with a spray bottle, so you don’t have to buy anything else to start using them.

 Safety for Other Surfaces

 If you’re looking to use your pet-friendly grass killer next to a surface that can easily get damaged, such as wood or concrete, be careful.
 Some of the more corrosive products can stain these surfaces, even permanently.
 To err on the safe side, opt for milder products.

 If you’re still not convinced, here are some benefits of using the pet-friendly weed killer options we reviewed.